 - Find a suitable location for your child to cycle.

 - Make sure it’s in a greener area, far from traffic.

-- Make your kid wear riding clothes — long sleeved tees, long pants, covered shoes, knee and elbow pads.
+- Make sure that your kid wears the correct riding gear – long-sleeved tees, long pants, covered shoes, knee, and elbow pads.

 - The child must wear a helmet that fits their size.

 - Let them cycle during the daytime or afternoons and not after dark.